Asfand00/fetchingDogData_API/README.md

 4. use `node index.js` to run in terminal
 5. see results in console

-HTML file is provided but will only display in debug terminal may be updated later to display in a webpage fully
+HTML file is provided but will only display in debug terminal,
+may be updated later to display in a webpage fully